 The area has a lake called, Nong Lom.
 There you can see wild birds and rare plants.
 This place totally worth a visit.
 But here you can also visit one of the most important religious site in Laos, That Ing Hang stupa and the remains of the ancient city of Muang Kao.

-In the dense forest you can find two little villages.
-They habit here for about 400 year in harmony with nature.
+In the dense forest, you can find two little villages.
+They live here for about 400 years in harmony with nature.
 It’s so spectacular to see, people from the villages collect what forest gives.
 Like honey, fruits, oils, resins, medical plants and respect nature.

-Dong Natad National Protected Area is recently focused in attracting more tourists.
+Dong Natad National Protected Area is recently focused on attracting more tourists.
 They want tourism interested in natural attractions and compatible with local residents’ lifestyle.

 It is really nice to have a local guide; they are well trained and speak English.
 Also, you are helping the local community, as part of the revenue generated stays there.